Dreyshantel/Dreyshantel/README.md

-- 👋 Hi, I’m Timileyin
+  **Hey, I'm Timileyin!**  👋

+  ✨ **About Me** ✨

+🌱 I’m a Software Enginnering + DevOps/Cloud Engineer student in Nigeria.
+I have a zeal for learning and constanct improvement.
+In my leisure time i like to:
-- 👀 I’m a DevOps engineer
+ - 📖 Read (perhaps a little bit)
-- 🌱 I’m currently learning python programming
-- 💞️ I’m looking to collaborate on python and DevOps engineering projects
+ - 🎵 Listen to varieties of music
+ - 👌 workout
-- 📫 How to reach me oluwasegun2557@gmail.com
+ - 📫 **Contact me**
+   oluwasegun2557@gmail.com

 <!---
 Dreyshantel/Dreyshantel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.